PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 fallback ownership, call positions, and focused fixtures.
 Do not split or semantically narrow the 2,452-line fallback without evidence; keep conversion validation minimal and sequential, then commit and push only.

+## Generic NHWC pre-Concat legacy ownership extraction: completed state

+The complete 2,452-line
+`_optimize_transpose_pre_concat_nhwc_chains_legacy` implementation is now owned by `passes/nhwc_concat_legacy_layout.py`.
+The lowerer retains the historical private symbol as a one-call compatibility wrapper.
+This was an exact mechanical ownership move, not a semantic split or a source-line-limit change: after normalizing only the function name, the old and new full ASTs are identical.
+All nested planners and appliers, float/quantized indexed-family exclusion contracts, action precedence, fixed-point restart, constant copy-on-write, shape/layout/quantization propagation, canonical output selection, operator removal, pruning, and the historical statistic are unchanged.

+The 61-line composite wrapper is unchanged.
+It still dispatches the eleven float indexed families, then the thirteen quantized indexed families, then the legacy compatibility owner, and aggregates them into the single public `optimized_transpose_pre_concat_nhwc_chains` counter.
+All four explicit production positions are preserved.
+The exact pseudo-LeakyRelu plus Pad- companion fixture establishes a positive legacy rewrite, idempotence, and direct-owner/private-wrapper ModelIR equality.
+The pre-change nine-file Concat corpus passed 284 tests; after adding wrapper ownership coverage it passes 285.
+The complete architecture suite passes `226 passed in 34.16s`, the Concat plus architecture gate passes `511 passed in 34.86s`, and the final branch-wide selection passes `616 passed in 34.88s`.
+The complete optional-TensorFlow import-blocked suite, including direct conversion and direct `-cotof`, passes `11 passed in 9.30s`.
+Scoped Ruff, syntax compilation, and whitespace checks pass.

+Temporary instrumentation measured seven wrapper invocations each on `FastestDet.onnx` and `osnet025_Nx3x256x128.onnx`.
+Every float indexed, quantized indexed, and legacy count was zero, so this checkpoint does not claim a non-zero production legacy owner.
+FastestDet passed before extraction in 4.541 seconds and after extraction in 4.474 seconds with identical `max_abs=1.3113021850585938e-05` and process-tree SWAP zero.
+Its core artifacts are byte-identical:

+- float32 TFLite:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16 TFLite:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+OSNet supplied the second seven zero-owner invocations and passed in 4.810 seconds with `max_abs=2.193450927734375e-05` and SWAP zero.
+Instrumentation and all temporary conversion output are removed before commit.
+Changed files are the new legacy pass module, lowerer compatibility wrapper/import, one focused legacy-owner test, the architecture ownership test, and the three branch documents.
+No dependency, public API, CLI, artifact, TensorFlow boundary, corpus profile, exclusion, or 2,000-ONNX-operation tier policy changes.
+No pull request is created; work remains commit/push only.

+The next raw source-order implementation is the 148-line `_optimize_transpose_slice_prepost_nhwc_passthrough_chains`.
+At restart, first inventory its production positions, exact Slice parameter/permutation and fan-out/public-output guards, statistics, dependencies, existing fixtures, and short zero-SWAP model ownership before changing source.
+Keep inference strictly sequential and minimal, then commit and push one coherent unit without creating a pull request.